BNR class N: Design

-The locomotives had to tenders, one leading, which carried water and the rear one carried water and coal for the locomotive.
+The locomotives had two tenders, one leading, which carried water and the rear one carried water and coal for the locomotive.
 The water from these tenders was pumped to the central boiler and operated on steam.
 If the water level in the leading tender went down, the tractive effort of the engine decreased.
 It was rated at around 309 kilonewtons.
 The two tenders were connected to the central boiler via pivot joints which helped the locomotives negotiate curves.
 The locomotives were powered by two bogies powered by two piston cylinders each, one on each side of the bogie.
 The locomotives could operate in both directions.
 The top speed of the locomotives was around 72 kmph.
 The locomotives were equipped with vacuum brakes for the locomotive as well as the train.